 The Zebulon Department is comprised of 21 sworn full time law enforcement officers along with several sworn part-time and reserve officers, along with one civilian administrative assistant.

-This division is managed by the Investigations Commander Lieutenant Edwin Killette.
+This division is managed by the Investigations Commander Captain Edwin Killette.
 The Detective Division consists of a Sergeant and two Detectives.
 Investigators investigate serious crimes, such as felonies and some misdemeanor crimes.
 Investigators within this section also conduct background investigations for employment within the department.
 They also have the responsibility for managing and controlling all evidence and found property in which comes into the department.
 They work closely with the CCBI and the State Bureau of Investigation in storing or requesting additional testing of evidence.